tyleryasaka/EtherCred/README.md

 ### Requirements:
 - [node](https://github.com/nodejs/node) - version ^6.9.1 needed if you use `testrpc` (see below)
 - [truffle](https://github.com/ConsenSys/truffle) - framework for developing dapps on ethereum
+- [bower](https://github.com/bower/bower) - only used for the browser tests

 ### Recommendations:
 - [testrpc](https://github.com/ethereumjs/testrpc) - server for running a fake ethereum blockchain locally